What can federated single sign-on do that IP authentication with VPN can't?

 Answer...

-Federated offers single sign-on not only to the content but also any personalization services offered by the website e.g. CPD/CME credits (continual professional development/ Continuing Medical Education), bookshelves, etc. When using IP recognition a user would usually have to provider more PII (personally identifiable information) and manually sign-in to each site separately.
+• Integrated personalization: Federated offers single sign-on not only to the content but also any personalization services offered by the website e.g. CPD/CME credits (continual professional development/ Continuing Medical Education), bookshelves, etc. without requiring users to register separately or share more personal data.

 Helpful resources